Bhattacharya-Lab/lociPARSE/README.md

 If you want to predict the scores by lociPARSE from scratch and re-evaluate, follow these steps:

-- Download our test datasets Test.tar.gz and Ares_set.tar.gz from [here](https://zenodo.org/uploads/12669705) and place it inside Input/Dataset folder.
+- Download our test datasets Test.tar.gz from [here](https://zenodo.org/uploads/12669705) and place it inside Input/Dataset folder.

 - Extract the folders
   ```